 Better diversity in schools makes schools better.

 LexPostBacc Scholars are exposed to a rigorous law school prep curriculum.
-After successfully completing the program curriculum, Scholars are offered admission and a scholarship to the law school that referred them to the program.
+After successfully completing the program curriculum, Scholars enroll in the law school that referred them to the program, with a scholarship and a stipend.

 Program Design